Economic operator

 Early European Union legislation on public procurement was contained within three separate Directives on purchasing of services, goods and works, but once a single directive was adopted in 2004, a term was needed which would cover suppliers, contractors and service providers without implying or being limited to private sector operations.
 The terms 'business' or 'undertaking' would therefore have been inappropriate and the term 'economic operator' was therefore adopted.
 In introducing the new term within the 2004 Directive, the text explained that the terms "contractor", "supplier" and "service provider" (as used within the Directive) would mean 'any natural or legal person or public entity or group of such persons and/or bodies which offers on the market, respectively, the execution of works and/or a work, products or services' and the term "economic operator" shall cover equally the concepts of contractor, supplier and service provider.
-It is used merely in the interest of simplification.'
+It is used merely in the interest of simplification.

+In public procurement we can define 5 subsets of economic operators, based on their abilities, information and their choices: